Soft-Biophysics-Group/frusa_lattice_mc/README.md

 ### `default` model (`default_model_dev` branch)

 * Write the `default_averages` functions to collect average occupation numbers

-### Testing

-* V: I have for now added a `test/test_geometry.cc` file, the contents of which can be copy-pasted into `app/main.cc` in order to test the Geometry class we have written.

 ### `fields` model on branch `fields_dev`